martingabelmann/awesome/README.md

 	* [volbar](#volume-widget)
 	* [battery](#battery-widget)

+# Variables
+Additional variables:
+	* ``awesome_home`` usually /home/username/.config/awesome
+	* maybe there will be more

 # features
 ## random wallpapers
 *I wanted to have random wallpapers for each tag per session.
 So here they are.*

+First we generate a table with all image files stored in ``awesome_home .. '/backgrounds/'``.
+Every tag gets assigned to one Wallpaper using a table filled with random indices.

 **Wallpaper section**
-First we generate a table with all wallpapers.
-Every tag gets assigned to one Wallpaper using a table filled with random indices.

 Replace
 ```lua
 -- {{{ Wallpaper